Introduction

 How These Resources Relate

-The ecosystem is intentionally structured:
+The CloudPedagogy ecosystem is intentionally structured.

-The AI Capability Framework defines expectations.
+The AI Capability Framework defines capability expectations.

-The Books provide deeper conceptual grounding.
+Books provide deeper conceptual grounding and extended exploration.

 Licence